Error handling

 Crates providing libraries should never use functions or instructions that can fail and cause the code to panic.

-Common patterns that can cause panics are:
+Following patterns can cause panics (by design):

 - using

-, - using
+unwraporexpect, - using

-- integer overflow (in debug mode),
+- integer overflow (in debug mode, see chapter on integers),

 - division by zero,